rikamesagar/Custom-ArrayList/Readme.txt

-Assuming you are in the directory containing this README:
+﻿Assuming you are in the directory containing this README:

 ## To clean:
 ant -buildfile src/build.xml clean